 Conclusion

 We propose a bug fix in the current draft spec to arrange the explicitly-encoded vertices nigh-uniformly in the color mapping table during the decoding process.
-The performance and behaviour of the SHM encoder is not impacted by the bug fix.
-The SHM decoder should be modified as provided.
+The performance of the SHM encoder is not impacted by the bug fix.
+The SHM encoder and decoder should be modified as in the provided patch on top of SHM6.0.

 Patent rights declaration(s)